Standard conjectures for abelian fourfolds: Geometric examples

 Hence it is enough to show that complex conjugation does not stabilize the set $J=\{g(\alpha)\}_{g \in \Hom_K( R\cdot K , \tilde{R}\cdot K)}.$ As the set $J$ is of size four and the total Galois orbit of $\alpha$ is of size $8$ there is an element of $\Gal(\tilde{R}\cdot K/\Q)$ which does not stabilize $J$.
 On the other hand, thanks to the equality we have that the total Galois group $\Gal(\tilde{R}\cdot K/\Q)$ is generated by its subgroup $ \Gal(\tilde{R}\cdot K/K) $ and complex conjugation.
 As $ \Gal(\tilde{R}\cdot K/K) $ stabilizes $J$, complex conjugation cannot stabilize it. \end{proof} \begin{lemma} Let $A$ be an abelian fourfold which satisfies the properties of the lemma above.
 Then it also satisfies all the conditions of Proposition \ref{propexemple}. \end{lemma} \begin{proof} Part (1) has already been showed.
 Part (2) follows from Lemma \ref{elche}(5).
 (Unicity comes from Lemma \ref{lemmafour}.)

 Let us now show part (3).
 Write $\alpha, \beta, \gamma, \delta, q/\alpha, q/\beta, q/\gamma, q/ \delta $ for the eight (distinct) Frobenius eigenvalues and consider the decomposition in eigenlines

-as in Corollary \ref{decomposition}.
-Among these eight eigenvalues, four have slope $1/4$ and four have slope $3/4$.
+as in Proposition \ref{decomposition}.
+Among these eight eigenvalues, four have slope $1/4$ and four have slope $3/4$ and they are exchanged by complex conjugation.

 Fix a CM-lifting (Theorem \ref{HondaTate}).
 The above decomposition in eigenlines will lift as well (Corollary \ref{lifting motives}).
-Among the eight lines, four will belong to $H^{1,0}$ and four will belong to $H^{0,1}$.
+Among the eight lines, four will belong to $H^{1,0}$ and four will belong to $H^{0,1}$ and again they are exchanged by complex conjugation.
 The Shimura--Taniyama formula \cite[Lemma 5]{TateBour} implies that there is exactly one eigenvalue, call it $\alpha$, whose slope is $1/4$ and such that $V_\alpha \subset H^{1,0}$.
+Equivalently, there is exactly one eigenvalue, namely $q/\alpha$, whose slope is $3/4$ and such that $V_{q/\alpha} \subset H^{0,1}$.

 Now decompose $M= M_{\alpha, \beta, \gamma, \delta} \oplus M_{q/\alpha, q/\beta, q/\gamma, q/ \delta}$ via Proposition \ref{primadecomposizione}.
 (After possibly renaming the eigenvalues.)
 With this notation we have the relation